Suite5/Gsheet-Timesheets/README.md

 From the Code Editor:
 - Go to upper right -> Click 'Deploy' option
+- Select 'New Deployment'
-- Select type -> choose Library
+- On the 'Select type' option -> choose Library
 - Set Description to 'MainGSheet' -> click 'Deploy'
 - On the main menu on the left -> click 'Project Settings' -> copy the Scipt ID that appears (this will be needed later)